wizztjh/toy_robot_simulator/README.md

 Installation
 --------------
-While checked out at your master branch, and located in the git root.
+Check out at master branch, and locate the git root.
 Bundle to install all the dependency.

 ```sh
 cd toy_robot_simulator